 This tutorial introduces pipelines and methods to compute brain connectomes from fMRI data.
 With corresponding code and repositories, participants can follow along and learn how to programmatically preprocess, curate, and analyze functional and structural brain data to produce connectivity matrices.

 EyeWire is a game to map the brain.
 Players are challenged to map branches of a neuron from one side of a cube to the other in a 3D puzzle.
 Players scroll through the cube and reconstruct neurons with the help of an artificial intelligence algorithm developed at Seung Lab in Princeton University.
 EyeWire gameplay advances neuroscience by helping researchers discover how neurons connect to process visual information.

-Learn how to handle writing very large data in MatNWB
+This lesson provides a tutorial on how to handle writing very large data in MatNWB.

-Overview of the NWBWidgets package, including coverage of different data types, and information for building custom widgets within this framework
+In this lesson, users will learn about the NWBWidgets package, including coverage of different data types, and information for building custom widgets within this framework.